uber/h3/README.md

 ./bin/cellToLatLng --index 8a2a1072b59ffff
 ```

-This will produce some coordinate:
+This will produce some coordination:

 ```
 40.6894218437 -74.0444313999